2023 Most Popular Journalism Bachelor's Degree Schools in Oklahoma

 Women make up 17% of the journalism majors at the school.

-Oklahoma Baptist University came in at #9 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Oklahoma ranking.
+Oklahoma Baptist University ranked #9 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Oklahoma list.
 Located in the distant town of Shawnee, OBU is a private not-for-profit school with a small student population.

 About 67% of the students majoring in journalism at the school are women while 33% are male.

-Oklahoma Christian University came in at #10 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Oklahoma ranking.
+Oklahoma Christian University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
 OC is a small private not-for-profit school located in the large city of Edmond.

 Of the 2 students majoring in journalism at OC, 50% are male and 50% are female.

-Explore all the Most Popular Journalism Schools in the Southwest Area or other specific states within that region.
+Explore all the Most Popular Journalism Colleges in the Southwest Area or other specific states within that region.

 Journalism is one of 5 different types of programs to choose from.